top of page

 The noun 'riposte' traces its origins to the world of fencing and dueling, with its etymology rooted in French.
 It is derived from the Old French word 'riposter,' which means 'to retort' or 'to respond.'
 The term 'riposte' originally referred to a quick and clever counterattack or defensive move in swordplay.
 Over time, its meaning extended beyond the realm of fencing to represent a sharp, clever, and often biting response to an attack, accusation, or criticism in verbal or written discourse.
 The notion of a swift and effective comeback, akin to a well-executed swordplay maneuver, remains central to the modern understanding of 'riposte' as a form of verbal wit and skill in replying to challenges or verbal attacks.

-Quiz: Find the meaning of the noun riposte:
+Find the correct meaning of the noun riposte:

 Try Again!